jkratz55/redis-cache/README.md

 Redis Cache is a library for caching any data structure in Redis.
 Redis Cache is meant to be used with the official Redis Go client and works by unmarshalling and marshaling data structures from/to bytes automatically.
 By default, Redis Cache will use msgpack to marshal/unmarshal data, but you can customize the behavior by providing your own `Marshaller` and `Unmarshaller` using the `Serialization` option with the `NewCache` function.

+## Features

+* Save/Load any data structure that can be represented as bytes/string
+* Marshalling/Unmarshalling
+* Compression
+* Instrumentation/Metrics for Prometheus or OpenTelemetry

 ## Requirements

 * Go 1.19+